Activities & Attractions

 Experience the Virginia Horse Center

 One of the finest equestrian centers in the United States, the 600-acre Virginia Horse Center is a beautiful facility for state, national, and international horse competitions and events.
-Visitors can tour the stables, show rings, and view steeplechase, timber, and carriage courses.
+Visitors can tour the stables and show rings, and view steeplechase, timber, and carriage courses.
 Note: Entrance is free, but some events may have a minimal charge.
 (540) 464-2950

 Watch the Cadet Parade

-Most Friday afternoons in spring and fall, the cadets at the Virginia Military Institute march in full dress uniform on the school’s parade grounds.
+Most Friday afternoons in the spring and fall, the cadets at the Virginia Military Institute march in full dress uniform on the school’s parade grounds.
 This much-loved tradition of patriotic pomp and circumstance is a great spectacle and a truly unique Lexington experience.